The ability of an individual with a disability to approach, enter, and use an employer's

 origin or ancestry, age, religion or creed, disability, veteran status, and genetic

 testing and screening.
-University policy also prohibits discrimination on the basis
+University policy also prohibits discrimination on these bases

 Decisions covered by anti-discrimination laws.
 In employment law relates to terms